ChrisPuzzo/Llama-2-7b-Privacy-Policies/docs/PROPOSAL.md

 In addition, where we source our data from can be a problem.
 The idea is to build a chatbot that is fine-tuned to talk like a specific person/group of people.
 However if we source our data from people who don't want their data shared that would be an invasion of their right of privacy.

 **Misalignment**
- It's possible that our fine-tuned model may not align perfectly with our expectations.
-If our approach of using QuLoRA does not adequately capture the nuances of the domain knowledge, we may not get the output that we're expecting.
+ It's possible that our fine-tune model might not align perfectly with our expectations.
+If our approach of using QuLora does not adequately capture the nuances of the domain knowledge, we may not get the output that we're expecting.

 **Compute resources**
  Our approach is to avoid resource intensive processing (within reason).
 Fine-tuning LLMs can be very expensive.
 Our hope is that by using Parameter Efficient Fine-Tuning (PEFT) versus Full Fine Tuning (Instruction fine-tuning), we can address this concern.